peterzimon/docs-api/handlebars-themes/routing/tips.md

 ## Detailed tutorials

-While the docs here cover simple examples and broad use-cases, you'll find more detailed and specific use-cases of how to build different types of website and publication using dynamic routing.
+While these docs cover simple examples and broad use-cases, you'll find more detailed and specific use-cases of how to build different types of publication in these tutorials:

 - [Build a multi-language site with Ghost](https://docs.ghost.org/tutorials/multi-language-content/)
 - [How to make an iTunes Podcast RSS feed with Ghost](/tutorials/custom-rss-feed/)